crenteriam/crenteriam.github.oi/_posts/film-still-walking.md

 Inability to overcome mourning.
 - long-term mourning
 - inability to scape dolor y mourning.
-Inability to accept the tragic sense of life
+Inability to accept the tragic sense of life, never found consolation on tragedy
 - trapped in anger dad, and trapped in confusion, depression and revenge/blame mom
 - both overlooking and underestimating taking care of those beloved ones who are still Walking
 - as the movie goes, the characters did not find the way to accept the tragic sense of exterior world, and embrace reconciliation with the past, with other (other professions),